AKSHIT1129/Spendly/README.md

-# Run and deploy your Android Studio app

-This contains everything you need to run your app locally.

-View your app in Android Studio: https://developer.android.com/studio

 ## About Spendly Space

 Spendly is a modern, collaborative personal finance application.
 It is designed to allow individuals, families, or groups of friends to track and manage their shared or individual financial tasks.
 The application is built using modern Android development practices, utilizing Jetpack Compose for a fully reactive, high-performance UI and Room Database for reliable offline local storage.

 ---

 ## Core Features and Operations